ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     1. Enter the title `Release version X.x.p`
     1. Add a link to the release notes in the description
     1. Delete the branch once the release and tag has been created
 1. Create release tag from the release branch for each submodules in EPICS, then delete the release branch.
-To do this, run the following git command in top level EPICS:
+To do this, run the following git command in top level EPICS (replace `X.x.x` with the release number):
     1. `git submodule foreach --recursive "git fetch && git tag Release_ibex_X.x.x origin/Release_X.x.x && git push --tags && git push -d origin Release_X.x.x"`
 1. Make sure any changes on the release branch are merged back onto master (except version numbering)
 1. Consider which instruments need this release: